How to see incognito history: Android, Mac, Windows

 N.B.: Keep in mind that your IP address is also registered when you surf the web, even if in Incognito mode, so there is a trace of the pages visited unless you use a VPN.

 Many website will block users who are using Incognito mode.
 Luckily there's a way to continue using Incognito mode while still access these blocked sites.
-You just need to activate a flag.
-To do so search for filessystem in incógnito or search this address: chrome://flags/#enable-filesystem-in-incognito.
+You need to activate a flag.
+To do so, search for filessystem in incognito or search this address: chrome://flags/#enable-filesystem-in-incognito.